tutinformatics/ofbiz/docs/generic-rest-endpoint.md

           "field2": 2
         },
-        "fieldList": ["List", "of", "returned", "fields"] (optional, default all fields), "entityRelationValues": { (optional, default no relations, only given relations are returned) "_toOne_RelationName": {
+        "fieldList": ["List", "of", "returned", "fields"] (optional, default all fields), "entityRelations": { (optional, default no relations, only given relations are returned) "_toOne_RelationName": {
             this same object recursively
           }